PunithAchintha2003/mobile-zone-2024/README.md

 ```

 **Note**: Update the connection string path in the source files to match your local database location.

-## 📸 Screenshots

-_Add screenshots of your application here to showcase the UI and features._

 ## 🤝 Contributing